-- Complete the FAFSA (Free Application for Federal Student Financial Aid) https://studentaid.ed.gov/sa/fafsa.
-Our school code is 007560 - Demonstrate financial need as determined by federal or state guidelines - Submit any additional documentation the college may request
+• Complete the FAFSA (Free Application for Federal Student Financial Aid)

+https://studentaid.gov/h/apply-for-aid/fafsa.
+Our school code is 007560

+- Demonstrate financial need as determined by federal or state guidelines - Submit any additional documentation the college may request - Eligibility for Financial Aid is based on the number of credits for which a student is enrolled in a particular semester.
+RVCC defines enrollment as: - Full time = 12 or more credits per semester - 3⁄4 time = 9-11 credits per semester

-- Eligibility for Financial Aid is based on the number of credits for which a student is enrolled in a particular semester.
-RVCC defines enrollment as: - Full time = 12 or more credits per semester - 3⁄4 time = 9-11 credits per semester - Part time = 6-8 credits per semester - Students not planning to enroll at least halftime (6 credits) should check with the Financial Aid Office to determine eligibility. - Maintain satisfactory academic progress (See Standards of Satisfactory Progress at www.rivervalley.edu/admissions/financialaid) - Reapply for Financial Aid each academic year
+- Part time = 6-8 credits per semester - Students not planning to enroll at least half-time (6 credits) should check with the Financial Aid Office to determine eligibility. - Maintain satisfactory academic progress - Reapply for Financial Aid each academic year